 After about three and a half hours after our arrival we headed south on U.S. 101 for about 15 miles until we came to McMenamins’ Gearhart Hotel in the coastal village of Gearhart.
 There we explored the beach, enjoyed some good food and drink, and spent the night.

 The next morning we continued south on the 101, making a number of stops along the coast, including Seaside, Cannon Beach (where we had lunch), Arcadia Beach, Oceanside, and finally Lincoln City, where we had dinner at the other McMenamins venue on our itinerary.
 An additional 90 minute drive brought us back home.

 We really packed a lot into our 36-hour, 360-mile outing.
 I also took a lot of photos: 563 in all.
 There is much to show and tell; way too much to squeeze into a single photo album and only one article.

-Therefore, in addition to this introductory summary article, there will be three more articles in this series:
+Therefore, in addition to this introductory summary article, there are three more articles in this series: